nagdat1/botbybit/RAILWAY_DEPLOYMENT_CHECKLIST.md

 - Webhook URLs will be automatically configured using Railway's domain
 - Health checks are performed on the `/health` endpoint
 - The application uses gunicorn for production deployment
+- **Important**: The bot will send you the webhook URL via Telegram when it starts on Railway